-Robert Sullivan is a poet whose nine books include the bestselling Star Waka (Auckland UP, 1999), which has been reprinted five times, translated into German (Mana Verlag), and shortlisted for the Montana New Zealand Book Awards (2000).
+Robert’s poetry appears in numerous major magazines and journals in New Zealand, the UK, Australia and America.
+His first collection, Jazz Waiata, won the PEN (NZ) Best First Book Award in 1991.
+His acclaimed Star Waka has been reprinted five times, translated into German (Mana Verlag), and was shortlisted for the Montana New Zealand Book Awards (2000).
 His graphic novel Maui: Legends of the Outcast, illustrated by Chris Slane, was shortlisted for the LIANZA Russell Clark Medal.
 Weaving Earth and Sky, illustrated by Gavin Bishop, and listed as a Storylines Notable Non-Fiction Book (2003), won the Non-Fiction category and the New Zealand Post Children’s Book of the Year (2003).
 Captain Cook in the Underworld was longlisted in the Poetry Category for the Montana New Zealand Book Awards (2003).
 It is also an oratorio for the composition by John Psathas, Orpheus in Rarohenga, performed by the New Zealand Symphony Orchestra and the Orpheus Choir of Wellington.
 Robert’s poem ‘Kawe Reo / Voices Carry’ is installed in bronze in front of the Auckland City Library.
-His first collection, Jazz Waiata, won the PEN (NZ) Best First Book Award in 1991.

 With Albert Wendt and Reina Whaitiri, Robert edited two anthologies of Polynesian poetry in English, the Montana New Zealand Book Award winning Whetu Moana, and Mauri Ola.
 The latest anthology he has co-edited (with Reina Whaitiri) is Puna Wai Kōrero: An Anthology of Māori Poetry in English, the first anthology of its kind.
 This won the Ngā Kupu Ora Aotearoa Māori Book Award for Creative Writing in 2015.